No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 1. Authenticated wallet user
 2. Anonymous wallet user

+### ENTRY-08: Software dependency

+The use of a software dependency is one way foreign code not created by a developer/maintainer of the software can make its way into the software.
+The dependency's code is usually not within the software's codebase and is integrated into the software when the software is compiled.
+When new code is introduced into the software through a dependency, it is usually when the dependency is initially included or when an already included dependency is updated.

+**Trust Levels**:

+1. Software developer/maintainer
+2. Software contributor

+### ENTRY-09: Codebase contribution

+An open source project usually allows for anyone to contribute to the project.
+A contribution to the codebase, often from a stranger, is another way foreign code can be introduced into the software.
+Most of the time, a contribution is a modification of the codebase and is managed through a pull request.

+**Trust Levels**:

+1. Software developer/maintainer
+2. Software contributor

 ## Exit Points

 > Exit points might prove useful when attacking the client: for example, cross-site-scripting vulnerabilities and information disclosure vulnerabilities both require an exit point for the attack to complete.